 - The CCTV controllers have a direct radio link to shops and licensed premises through the Retail Radio Link and Pub-link - radio networks that keep members in touch with information about suspicious activity and give speedy contact if an incident takes place.

-- CCTV operators won the British Security Industry Association's regional award for Best Use of Technology in 2011.
-This was their fourth win in a row and they have also scooped the national award in the same category three times in the past four years.
-CCTV system is audited once a year by the National Security Inspectorate.
-You can request a copy of the CCTV Annual Report by emailing CCTV
+- The CCTV system is audited once a year by the National Security Inspectorate.
+You can request a copy of the CCTV Annual Report by emailing the CCTV Control Room Manager (see below)

 - Complaints about CCTV can be made by contacting the Town Centre Manager as per section 4.1.3 of the Code of Practice.